emad-elsaid/examine/README.md

 1. Import Examine to your program with `import _ "github.com/emad-elsaid/examine"`
 2. Build and run your program `go build ./cmd/path/to/cmd && ./cmd-name`
 3. Examine prints traces of your network requests (this can change during development)
+4. As Examine pauses programs it will affect performance. and shouldn't be used in production for any case

 # How it works